64kramsystem/personal_notes/topics/rust_performance_and_low_level.md

 Both can be used at the same time: `#[repr(C, packed)]`.

+When a struct is packed, reading field references is typically UB due to misalignment; in order to do it safely, copy the field (via curly braces): `let value = &{ instance.field };`.

+Enums:

-Enums also don't have a guaranteed layout, except that the first byte is the tag.
+- don't have a guaranteed layout, except that the first byte is the tag
+- can use `#[repr(<unsigned_type>)]` and assign a value to each variant (`WHITE = 0x00`)

+For other interesting representations see https://doc.rust-lang.org/nomicon/other-reprs.html.

 ### References